The Mansion of Happiness

-Game play

-The Mansion of Happiness is a roll-and-move track board game, and, typical of such games, the object is to be the first player to reach the goal at the end of the board's track, here called The Mansion of Happiness (Heaven).
-Centrally located on the board, the goal pictures happy men and women making music and dancing before a house and garden.
-To reach The Mansion of Happiness, the player spins a teetotum and races around a sixty-six space spiral track depicting various virtues and vices.

-Instructions upon spaces depicting virtues move the player closer to The Mansion of Happiness while spaces depicting vices send the player back to the pillory, the House of Correction, or prison, and thus, further from The Mansion of Happiness.
-Sabbath-breakers are sent to the whipping post.
-The vice of Pride sends a player back to Humility, and the vice of Idleness to Poverty.
-The game's rules noted:

 Design and publication

 The Mansion of Happiness was published in many forms, first in England, then in the United States.
 It was designed by George Fox and published as a linen game board that folded into a hard cover booklet.
 Laurie and Whittles published three editions of the game in 1800, and a Laurie relative published it in England again in 1851.

 It was first published in the United States by W. & S.B.
 Ives in Salem, Massachusetts on November 25, 1843.
 Their game was a folding game board with a cloth and cardboard pocket attached to the bottom of the game board along its edge.
 In the pocket were the rules, implements, and teetotum.
 Its teetotum was an ivory dowel sharpened to a point at the bottom end inserted in an octagonal ivory plate.
 This type of teetotum was referred to as a pin and plate teetotum.

 When board games were published in 1843, morality was the most important aspect of the game.
 Since dice were called "the bones of the Devil" because they were used to determine which Roman soldier would keep Christ's loin cloth, teetotums were used instead.
 There were many different printings of Ives' The Mansion of Happiness.